 As it turns out, a lot of our world actually follows pretty regular patterns.
 Like your realization with the time machine, many are crestfallen when they realize that predictive analytics aren’t often necessary to predict the future.
 One can usually produce a reasonably accurate prediction of the company’s next quarterly income without the use of Poisson distributions or seasonal ARIMA models.

-However, this predictable portion of world still has at least one very serious problem that statistics can help with.
-This predictable landscape is incredibly vast.
+However, this predictable portion of the world still has at least one very serious problem that statistics can help with.
+It is incredibly vast.
 These fields of regularly repeating observations stretch as far as the eye can see.
 These predictable data streams are so numerous that it is impossible for people to pay attention to even a small fraction of them … and sometimes, however rarely, things do go wrong.

 The ability to notice unexpected observations in the middle of an ocean of expected ones is a huge benefit data science can provide that, somewhat ironically, is easy to overlook.